 Over the course of the next two months, we demoed the master closet, painted, added subfloors to the slab to accommodate future hardwood flooring, built wardrobes, installed them, trimmed them out, and added the accessories.

-When you last saw it, the wardrobes were in and the closet was functional.
+When you last saw the IKEA Pax Built In Master Closet, the wardrobes were in and the closet was functional.
 Since then, we’ve trimmed out the wardrobes with base molding all around the master closet and crown molding on the wardrobes to give it that built in look.
 I also finished my vanity space which I showed you last week, and hung up a framed pic of my kids.